What’s so special about Wild Heirloom Cacao?

 What’s the best way to eat these products?

 Straight out of the jar by the spoonfuls is the way we like to do it!
-But try pairing with fresh fruits, melting for fondues, spreading onto toast, smothering crepes, pancakes or waffles, stirring into hot oatmeal or porridge, dropping dollops into your cookie batter, swirling into desserts, folding into baked goods, smearing as icing on your cake, scooping with apple chips, blending with water for rich hot chocolate or creamy chocolate nut milks (we love to make smoothies, tonics and elixirs using this as the base)… the list is boundless and infinite, get creative and share with us your favorite ways to enjoy our Jar of Gold!
+But try pairing with fresh fruits, melting for fondues, spreading onto toast, smothering crepes, pancakes or waffles, stirring into hot oatmeal or porridge, dropping dollops into your cookie batter, swirling into desserts, folding into baked goods, smearing as icing on your cake, scooping with apple chips, blending with spring water for rich hot chocolate or creamy chocolate nut milks (we love to make smoothies, tonics and elixirs using this as the base).
+The list is boundless and infinite… get creative and share with us your favorite ways to enjoy your Jar of Gold!

 Do your products need refrigeration?

 We recommend keeping it refrigerated until you are ready to enjoy.
-Simply place in room temperature and allow the consistency to become spoon-able.
+Simply dig right in or place in room temperature and allow the consistency to soften.
 Shelf stable for 3 months.

 What's so great about raw?